 The mobile payment services market, while stagnating in the developed markets amid the abundance of alternatives, is accelerating rapidly in the emerging markets because of the lack of alternatives.
 The low penetration of banking versus the high and growing mobile penetration leaves a massive opportunity for mobile networks.

-The first service was launched as far back as 2000 by Smart Communications in the Philippines, but it was the success of M-Pesa by Vodafone’s Kenya subsidiary Safaricom that really accentuated what is possible with mobile payments (see M-Pesa and Vodafone: mobile payments case study
+The first service was launched as far back as 2000 by Smart Communications in the Philippines, but it was the success of M-Pesa by Vodafone’s Kenya subsidiary Safaricom that really accentuated what is possible with mobile payments (see M-Pesa and Vodafone: mobile payments case study for more detail).

 In just over two years since launch in February 2007, M-Pesa has grown massively to reach 6.2 million registered M-Pesa users, accounting for 46% of Safaricom’s 13.4 million mobile customers at the end of March 2009.
 Growth still continues unabated, with over 11,000 user registrations per day during March 2009.
 A total of Ksh17.3 billion ($220 million) was transferred in March 2009, to a cumulative total of Ksh135.4 billion ($1.73 billion) since the service was launched.